zoobzio/pipz/docs/troubleshooting.md

 **Possible Causes**:
 - Context cancellation or timeout
-- Panic in a processor function
+- Panic in a processor function (automatically recovered by pipz)
 - Deadlock in concurrent operations

 **Solutions**: